 - Stay alert for frost.
 Avoid mowing (and turf use in general) when there is early morning frost.
-Traffic on frosted turf ruptures leaf blades and the damage will likely be visible into the following spring. - If daytime temperatures exceed 90°F, avoid mowing in the middle of the day as turfgrass plants may be damaged.
-Turfgrass growth decreases with high temperatures; therefore, fields may only need to be mowed one per week during the summer months.
+Traffic on frosted turf ruptures leaf blades and the damage will likely be visible into the following spring.
+Bermudagrass goes dormant with the first killing frost. - If daytime temperatures exceed 90°F, avoid mowing in the middle of the day as turfgrass plants may be damaged.
+If the field consists of cool season grasses, turf growth will slow during hot temperatures and fields may only need to be mowed once per week.
+If the field is made up of bermudagrass, mowing may continue to be necessary 2-3 times per week. - If you are using growth blankets on your turf during the winter, keep mowing heights under one inch.
+Warm temperatures and wet conditions during the winter months on turf over one inch can lead to disease problems.